MikeFarrell/SinkTheFleet_p4/README.md

 # SinkTheFleet_p4

+Anything else that needs to be worked on?
+My build seems to be running fine.
+If not I will work on test plan, sample output, etc.

 Should be working now -MF

 Hey Mike, so I put up my new CPlayer.cpp file with the validLocation(), but I made a new branch or pull request thing